ninotrivelli/Spend-Elon-Fortune/README.md

 # Spend Elon Fortune

-Small  vanilla JS app I made while I learn programming!
+Small vanilla JS webapp I made while I how to program!
-Have fun spending Elon's money!
+Build from scratch using HTML, CSS, and JavaScript Have fun spending Elon's money!